Jay Jones: Violent messages and subsequent fallout

-The comments were made public by National Review in October 2025 during Jones' campaign for Attorney General, and received bipartisan condemnation, including by fellow Democratic nominees former representative Abigail Spanberger and state senator Ghazala Hashmi.
-Numerous prominent Republicans, including president Donald Trump, vice president JD Vance, governor Glenn Youngkin, and Republican gubernatorial nominee lieutenant governor Winsome Earle-Sears have all requested for Jones to drop out of the election due to these messages.
-Jones has acknowledged that he sent these texts and apologized to Gilbert and his family.
+The comments were made public by National Review in October 2025 during Jones's campaign for attorney general, and received bipartisan condemnation, including by fellow Democratic nominees former representative Abigail Spanberger and state senator Ghazala Hashmi, though they did not call on him to drop out of the race.
+Numerous prominent Republicans, including president Donald Trump, vice president JD Vance, governor Glenn Youngkin, and Republican gubernatorial nominee lieutenant governor Winsome Earle-Sears all requested for Jones to drop out of the election due to these messages.
+Jones acknowledged that he sent the texts and apologized to Gilbert and his family.
 Jason Miyares publicly stated that he "does not accept his apology", stating that Jones "had a chance then to apologize", and that he "is sorry only after it made the news".
-After the comments were publicly disclosed, polling conducted showed that the race was narrowing, with results indicating a statistical tie or his opponent leading, marking a shift from his earlier lead that received notable coverage in reporting on the campaign.

 After the story broke, Coyner said in an interview that Jones made charged comments during a phone conversation on qualified immunity in 2020.
 Jones allegedly said "if a few police officers died, then maybe they would stop killing people".
 Jones denied making the comment.

+After the comments were publicly disclosed, polling conducted showed that the race was narrowing, with results indicating a statistical tie or his opponent leading, marking a shift from his earlier lead that received notable coverage in reporting on the campaign.
+Most undecided voters, however, ended up supporting Jones, with most undecided voters leaning towards Jones as shown in the final polls.
+Jones's strong performance with undecided voters is likely an example of social-desirability bias, also known as shy voter syndrome, where people are hesitant to reveal their voting preferences for candidates involved in scandals.

 Reckless driving conviction and investigation

 On January 21, 2022, a year after his first run for attorney general, a Virginia State Trooper clocked him speeding on Interstate 64 at 116 miles per hour – 46 over the speed limit – resulting in a reckless driving conviction in New Kent County.
 Of the 1,000 hours of community service he performed as part of his plea deal, 500 were for his own political action committee and the other 500 were for the NAACP Virginia State Conference.
-On October 22, 2025, a New Kent County circuit court judge approved a special prosecutor to investigate Jones's plea deal.
+On October 22, 2025, a New Kent County Circuit Court judge approved a special prosecutor to investigate Jones's plea deal.
+On October 25, 2025, a new special prosecutor was appointed after the previous one recused himself.

-Virginia Attorney General
+Attorney General of Virginia

-Jones was elected on November 4.
-In his Attorney General transition team he stated he is focusing on public safety and public service.
+Jones selected former Democratic governor Ralph Northam to co-chair his transition effort.
+He also spoke with Democratic governor-elect Abigail Spanberger to help ease tensions between the two during his transition period, and they discussed public safety measures in the Commonwealth.

+One of his first actions upon being attorney general-elect was to seek an extension to Virginia's universal background check gun laws after a Lynchburg Circuit Court ruled that it unconstitutionally discriminated against adults aged 18 to 20.
+Miyares had previously declined to appeal the decision.